Search Engine Optimisation (SEO)

 Obviously, in order to maximise your presence on the web, you’ll want your company or organisation to appear close to the top – or as close to the top as possible – of search engine rankings for any variant of the search term used.
 For example, a person may search for ‘holidays in the South of France’ – but another person may search for ‘French Riviera vacations’.

-Usually, SEO is divided into two parts, Technical seo (On page) & Off page SEO.
-Technical SEO involves manipulating the on page properties of a website and off page SEO involves manipulating factors outside the webpage.
+Usually, SEO is divided into two parts, Technical SEO (On page) & Off page SEO.
+Technical SEO involves manipulating the on page properties of a website (You can use a WordPress SEO Plugin) and off page SEO involves manipulating factors outside the webpage.
 Google is known to use over 200 ranking signals and no one knows the exact formula.
 However, based on experiments and data-driven research most SEO companies and experts have classified the following elements that influence the search rankings.

 The architecture of a website – The most effective and the most basic a technique for optimising your web page’s search rankings in search traffic is to have a clear information architecture.
 Imagine going to a supermarket and looking to buy a product.
 If the place is properly organised with clear signs, name tags, pricing it will be easier for you to find the product right?
 It’s the same concept.
 If you have a clear website architecture (Navigation, structure, User interface, user-friendly URLs, Content, Call to action, Links etc) it will be easier for search engines to ‘crawl, index and rank your website.
 Not only that it will provide a better user experience.
 User engagement signals are important to search engines.